 First of all, you should show visitors what to expect during checkout.

 - Do not make them guess.
-Making them confused is something you need to avoid, so use simple graphics to set expectations.
+You need to avoid confusing them, so use simple graphics to set expectations.

 - Make use of a progress bar, accordion design feature, or other tools to show shoppers the steps they need to take to complete checkout and where they are in the process at every step of the way.